suvikristiin/Matcher/README.md

 Create .env file in the root folder of the project and add SECRET as `SECRET=<my secret key>`

-Then install the required dependencies by running:
+Then install the required dependencies by running in the root folder:
 ```
+npm install
 npm run setup
 ```